March 1, 2014 - Marshall Coyle

 I am the Old Bed Guy.

 When we were retailers we took home every ” new breakthrough” invention or construction to try personally.
 If it taught me anything, I learned that the progress was usually verbal.
 We did try to like Tempur-Pedic and came close.
 The first few minutes were always very good.
 However, as the unventilated temperature sensitive foam accumulated and responded to our body heat and perceptibly slumped and hardened, we, and anyone else with real memory foam, will find yourself sleeping in a tub inches deep.
 I was only in my late sixties and even then found it annoying to climb out when I had to turn.
-This was at least twenty years ago when they still used genuine Swedish (from Sweden) almost odorless foam.
-Today’s visco/memory foam(s) seem to be far more gassy than the early versions.
-If the gas wasn’t formaldehyde related, all it would be is an annoyance for a few months.
-Never the less, science seems to believe that formaldehyde is cause of liver cancer and OSHA is very concerned about factory ventilation.
+This was at least twenty years ago when they still used genuine Swedish (from Sweden, really) almost odorless foam.
+Today’s visco/memory foam(s) seem to be far gassier than the early versions.
+If the gas wasn’t formaldehyde related, all it would be is an annoyance for a few months until you get used to the odor and no longer notice it.
+Never the less, science seems to believe that formaldehyde is cause of liver cancer and OSHA is very concerned strict about factory ventilation.
 No one knows if or how many molecules it takes to start a cancer and since there are so many other things to sleep on, why should you be a test animal?
 When you see a memory foam mattress advertised at an unbelievable price, believe it, because of China.
-Chinese foamers completely unregulated are shipping container loads of incredibly cheaply made, short-lived, and odiferous, and probably dangerous, Chinese unregulated version of “memory foam”.
-Our laws do not protect you, only your good judgment.
-In my opinion, natural latex foam, foam that appeared around 1930, when I did, can make a wonderful mattress.
-There are some cheap mail or internet order latex mattresses being sold with highly exaggerated claims of their origin and quality.
-Still better than any memory foam for health, but not for long-term comfort.
-I know of nothing better than natural talalay latex to top off a good innerspring unit when you want the best comfort and support.
-Caveat: like all foams, latex is made in a wide range of firmnesses and actual quality and it is important to know the differences.
-Memory foam has a lot of issues and not enough benefits in general for me to recommend it to a reader.
-More elsewhere in the OldBedGuy blog.
-Before you ask me , “which is better, a one sided or two sided mattress”, the answer is “yes”.
-I go into detail somewhere else in this blog.
-There are a few West coast producers such as Aireloom along with Canadian craft mattress makers that I occasionally recommend when geography is important.
-Very often Simmons Beautyrest in their better priced lines are worth recommending for specific body types and health needs.
-I don’t profess to know everything and sometimes I rely on a small network of other retired mattress guys to solve a knotty problem.
+Chinese foamers completely unregulated, are shipping container loads of incredibly cheaply made, short-lived, and odiferous, and probably dangerous, Chinese incredibly cheap versions of “memory foam”.
+Our laws do not protect you, only your good judgment can.
+In my opinion, natural latex foam, foam that appeared around 1928, when I did, can make a wonderful mattress when combined with an appropriate steel spring.

+And increasing every day, are synthetic foam mattresses crushed and rolled into small easily shipped boxes.
+I have not yet found any of this new kind of sleep product that I can recommend.
+I do my tiny bit to shed some light on blatant con artists, but I am only one tired and old guy, so, “Trust, but verify”.
 What I do not do is reveal my real identity as I am rather well known in the home furnishings industry and I do not wish to risk losing friends over my pointed opinions.
 So let the buyer beware.
-If you want advice as to how to stay married more than sixty-three years, make money, deal with all the bad news on every front page, I charge ten cents.
+If you want advice as to how to stay married more than sixty-seven years, make money, deal with all the bad news on every front page, I charge ten cents.
 Advice on dog raising is free.
 Medical advice questions should be limited to aches and pains.
-Thank you for reading my blog and please answer the not-too-personal questions above if you want a most useful reply.
-Marshall Coyle